ClementineAccount/csd3156-TeamProject-group7/README.md

 ### OpenGL ES
 The graphical assets of the collectables may be drawn using OpenGL ES ontop of a camera view.
 Whether the assets are in 3D or 2D will be determined at a later date.

+### Time and Date
+The price of shapes change through the day and according to the day of the week, which uses the phone's Time and Date features.